robertsn808/robertsn808.github.io/essays/be-specific.md

 > I wrote some code, and it’s not working.
 I have no idea why.
 Can someone help me figure it out?

 ### Analysis:
-- **Lack of Specificity:** The problem is extremely vague—there’s no context or example to go on.
+- **Lack of Specificity:** The problem is extremely vague and there’s no context or example to go on.
 - **No Demonstrated Effort:** No code is provided, and there’s no indication that the asker has tried to troubleshoot the issue on their own.
 - **Disrespectful to Respondents:** The question is too broad and wastes responders' time by not offering enough information to work with.